-We recently had the chance to talk an Aussie who made the move to London, Brennan Ong of LawAdvisor, making the move from Melbourne to London six months ago.
+We recently had the chance to talk an Aussie who has taken the leap, Carl Petrou of PandaPay, on making his move from Sydney to London almost 11 years ago.

 Here’s what he had to say:

-What made you decide to set up a headquarters in London?
+What made you decide to move your business to London?

 Have you raised money in Europe and how did you find it compared to Australia?

-What is it like to do business in London?
+What it’s like to do business in London?

 Are you working as a remote team or did the team move over with you?